Maxime48/kdrm-gmod-backdoor/README.md

 The name was initially purely made to confuse people with the real panel's purpose, and the "K" just stands for kermini.

-Contribution to this project is welcome, but this is not considered as an active project and a major bugs renders the lasts version unusable for some reason (starting the route split in admin.php and web.php)
+Contribution to this project is welcome, but this is not considered as an active project and a major bug renders the lasts versions unusable for some reason (starting the route split in admin.php and web.php)

 The major features include:
 ✅ 🕸️ Account System